nicross/sea/docs/ROADMAP.md

 ### User interface
 - Fancier menus / game paused screen
 - Improve treasure gallery
+- Scene that plays in background of main menu

 ### World generation
 - Biomes
   - Scanned points can be different props determined by noise fields
   - Represented graphically with a range of saturation levels (i.e. albedo)
   - Different musical colors, patterns (aleotoric, step melody), or behaviors entirely
+- Cavern generation
+  - Perlin worms carve tunnels out from the terrain
+    - Octree stores points with data like radius
+    - Points are generated at 1/Nm intervals
+    - Start at floor and travel for random distance
+  - Collision detection: is within Nm cube of closest point
+  - Guaranteed treasures

 ### Miscellaneous
 - Photograph mode, or pseudo-bookmarks